 How to manage the dreaded security queue

 - Zip through security.
 The easiest way is to join one of the government’s Trusted Traveler Programs.
-You’ll head straight to the Pre-Check, keep your shoes on, leave your devices and liquids in your bag, and sometimes even get a smile from the screener.
+If you’re departing from a U.S. airport, at least get TSA Pre✓.
+It’s $85 for five years.
+I think Global Entry is absolutely the best choice–$100 for five years of hassle-free domestic and international travel.
+Land, Air, and Sea.
+But the You’ll head straight to the TSA Pre✓ lane, keep your shoes on, leave your devices and liquids in your bag, and sometimes even get a smile from the screener.

 - Bring an extra quart-sized baggie.
-The 3-1-1 rule is still with us.
+Twenty years after 9/11, the 3-1-1 rule is still with us.
 You will already have filled yours when you packed–and of course, it’s easy to pull out when the time comes.
 But, once you’re at your destination, those liquids and gels don’t need to be constrained and the baggie can get lost.
 Just bring an extra for your trip home.
 Bring a few–others will thank you.

 - Don’t wait to be told.
 It never fails: Someone has to be told to take off shoes, scarf, watch, jewelry, etc. They leave their phone in their pocket and their full water bottle in their backpack.
 Just assume that you have to strip down to your top and bottom.
 And never question the security person–they didn’t make up the rule.